Underground (David Bowie song): Video

-Steve Barron directed the promotional video clip for the song, which was filmed at Shepperton Studios over two days in 1986.
+Steve Barron directed the promotional video clip for the song, which was filmed at Shepperton Studios over several days in February 1986.
 The video portrays Bowie as a nightclub singer who walks into an ominous alleyway where he encounters various puppet creatures from Labyrinth, including characters such as Hoggle and the Junk Lady.
 Bowie turns into a cartoon figure, stepping into an animated underground world.
-Before his descent there is a brief montage of numerous past images of Bowie, including musical personae from Ziggy Stardust to Jazzin' for Blue Jean and his film characters from The Man Who Fell To Earth and The Hunger.
+Before his descent there is a brief montage of numerous past images of Bowie, including musical personae from Ziggy Stardust to Jazzin' for Blue Jean and his film characters from The Man Who Fell to Earth and The Hunger.

 Labyrinth director Jim Henson was impressed enough with Barron's style to offer him a job directing the pilot episode of The Storyteller.
 Though Bowie was not heavily involved in promoting the film, Henson was nonetheless grateful for the "Underground" video, saying, "I think it's the best thing he could have done for the film."
 Bowie was not happy with the video, saying in 1987, "I've found that the videos I put into other people’s hands have always been a mistake.
 Because of my lack of interest, I didn't get that involved with things like 'Underground' which I did for Labyrinth.
 I just left it up, and the result is just not my kind of video.
 I was a bit lax there.
 I didn't feel involved."
 Despite Bowie's dislike for the video, Entertainment Weekly and Esquire considered it to be among his best after he died in 2016.

 According to Screen Rant, the video can be interpreted as "background and lore to Bowie's character" Jareth, showing an origin story "of how he was an ordinary man that wandered into the Underground (the world of Labyrinth), and became the Goblin King."